input-output-hk/catalyst-ci/actions/run/README.md

 This Github Action will run a given target from a given Earthfile.
 It takes a number of inputs which can augment the way in which the Earthly CLI is being called.
-Notably, the action will automatically parse any produced artifacts or images from the target and return them as an action output.
+Notably, the action can be set to parse any produced artifacts or images from the target and return them as an action output.

 To see a full demonstration of this action, see the [release workflow](../../.github/workflows/release.yml).